-The Draft Plan, presented to the Board on August 13 included 26 strategies.
-These 26 strategies have recently been consolidated into 17 strategies in total.
-The presentation on October 1 will cover part 1 of 2 of the Plan content with the first 9 strategies.
-The content of the remaining 8 strategies will be presented on at the COW meeting on October 16.
+The Draft Plan presented to the Board on August 13 included 26 strategies.
+These 26 strategies have recently been consolidated into 16 strategies in total.
+The presentation on October 1 covered part 1 of 2 of the Plan content with the first 9 strategies.
+The presentation on October 16 covers the content of the remaining 7 strategies.

-The table below identifies the proposed new strategies and how these refer to the strategy numberings in the Draft Plan previously discussed.
+Table 1 identifies the proposed new strategies and how these refer to the strategy numberings in the Draft Plan previously discussed.